Denise Rocha

 Denise Rocha (born Denise Leitão Rocha; December 5, 1983) is a Brazilian model, lawyer, and a former parliamentary adviser, best known for coming in second place on the sixth season of the A Fazenda a reality show broadcast by Rede Record in 2013.
 She made the cover of Playboy Magazine in 2012.

 Career as lawyer

-Rocha worked until January 2011 at the office of a Federal senator.
+Rocha worked until January 2011 at the office of a Federal senator, CIRO NOGUEIRA.
 Her task was to monitor the progress of the committees coordinated by Senator Ciro Nogueira, such as the Parliamentary Enquiry Commission (CPI) for the Cachoeira case.

 She was separated from her commissioned position as a parliamentary adviser with the office of Senator Nogueira (PP-PI).
 Rocha became the center of attention in Congress after the leak of a video that shows her having sex with a man, a video made six years earlier.

 Career as a model

 Rocha was selected for the cover of Playboy Magazine for the September 2012 issue, and she was the muse of samba school Mocidade Independente de Padre Miguel in 2013, during Brazilian Carnaval.
 Soon after, she was invited to join the cast of the sixth season of the A Fazenda.